-We view services as a core element of our business and we are working to expand our service offerings and customer base.
-In aggregate, approximately 55% of our sales in fiscal year 2016, were from service-related work.
+We view services tied to our technologies as a core element of our business and we are working to expand our service offerings and customer base.
+In aggregate, approximately 54% of our sales in fiscal year 2017, were from service-related work.
 We believe that a strong base of service work helps to consistently generate profits and smooth the sales fluctuations inherent in systems work.

 At CTS, we deliver a number of customer services from key service facilities for multiple transportation authorities worldwide.
-Due to the technical complexities of operating electronic fare collection and payment systems, transportation agencies are turning to their system suppliers for IT services and other operational and maintenance services, such as regional settlement, card management and customer support services that would otherwise be performed by the agencies.
-As a result, we are transitioning from an AFC supplier to an intelligent transportation systems integrator and services company providing a suite of turnkey outsourced services for more than 20 transit authorities and cities worldwide.
+Due to the technical complexities of operating payment systems, transportation agencies are turning to their system suppliers for IT services and other operational and maintenance services, such as regional settlement, card management and customer support services that would otherwise be performed by the agencies.
+As a result, we are transitioning from supplier to a systems integration and services company providing a suite of turnkey outsourced services for more than 20 transit authorities and cities worldwide.
 Today, CTS delivers a wide range of services from customer support to financial management and technical support at operation centers across the United States, Canada, United Kingdom and Australia.